tykling/certgrinder/docs/certgrinderd.rst

 Certgrinderd
 ============
-The Certgrinder server ``certgrinderd`` takes care of getting certificates and OCSP responses on behalf of the calling clients. ``certgrinderd`` doesn't run always like a daemon, so it never acts on its own.
+The Certgrinder server ``certgrinderd`` takes care of getting certificates on behalf of the calling clients. ``certgrinderd`` doesn't run always like a daemon, so it never acts on its own.
 It only does something when a Certgrinder client runs it, usually over SSH.

 The following sections explain the steps you need to setup a Certgrinder server.